beepnl/BEEP/readme.md

 BEEP is open source combination of a bee monitoring app + automatic bee hive measurement device.
 It's key feature is to integrate a user friendly responsive app for manual inspections with automatically measured sensor data.
 Check the website https://beep.nl/index.php/home-english for more information.

+## BEEP System overview
+![BEEP System overview](https://github.com/beepnl/BEEP/raw/master/BEEP-system-overview.png)

+You are free to use our BEEP app and API.

-## App
+### BEEP App
+The [BEEP app](https://beep.nl/index.php/beep-app) is a [VUE app](https://github.com/beepnl/beep-vue-app), communicating with the ([Laravel PHP](https://laravel.com/docs/6.x)) BEEP API (this repository).

-The [BEEP app](https://github.com/beepnl/beep-vue-app) consists of a (VUE JS) app, (Laravel PHP) API + an InfluxDB time series database.
-The VUE (v3) app replaced the Angular JS (v2) app in 2021.
+NB: The [VUE app](https://github.com/beepnl/beep-vue-app) (v3) app replaced the Angular JS (v2) app in 2021.
-Create a login and check the live app at: https://app.beep.nl

-## Measurements
+The BEEP app is publicly available at: https://app.beep.nl.
+It has about 5000+ users worldwide and is available in 9 languages (Jan 2022).

+### BEEP API / Backend
+This repository.
+Publicly available at https://api.beep.nl

+### BEEP base
-BEEP created an open source hardware system, called the [BEEP base](https://beep.nl/index.php/home-english), that measures weight, temperature and sound.
+BEEP developed an open source automatic hive monitoring system, called the [BEEP base](https://beep.nl/index.php/home-english).
+It measures weight, temperature and sound.
 You can also use your own measurement device with the BEEP app.

-# System overview
-![BEEP System overview](https://github.com/beepnl/BEEP/raw/master/BEEP-system-overview.png)

-You are free to use the BEEP app.
+We produce a yearly batch of a few hundred devices. these devices currently have 868MHz LoRaWAN connection to transmit their data, which It is also sold via in our

+# BEEP API Installation
-If you would like to install it on your own server, or contribute; please read on below.
+If you would like to install this BEEP API (the code in this) repo on your own server, or contribute; please read on below.

-# Installation of API on your own server

-You can use the [BEEP api](https://api.beep.nl/docs/) on our live server, or set up your own server running the API.

 ## 0. Server specs